goths, glitter, glow: five makeup artists you'll actually be inspired by

 Kelseyanna Fitzpatrick, @kelseyannaf

 Kelseyanna's glossy, super pigmented eyes are anonymously reposted on Instagram all the time — her work has probably appeared on your explore page countless times, whether she was credited or not.
 The Canadian artist has a special knack for creating looks out of anything other than makeup too — beads, thread, even tiny cutlery.
-Some of the freshest creations on her feed are the ones she wears herself, day-to-day: those bleached brows are immaculate, and her coloured lash extensions are a stroke of beauty brilliance.
+Some of the freshest creations on her feed are the ones she wears herself, day-to-day: those bleached brows are immaculate, and her colored lash extensions are a stroke of beauty brilliance.

 Maren Bailey, @teratologly